EngineerBetter/introspection/stories.md

 The persona should not be the engineering team, nor the PM.
 The persona should be an end user or customer.

-Creating a persona of the engineering team leads to mistaking chores for stories, and makes the team appear to be delivering value.
+Creating a persona of the engineering team leads to mistaking chores for stories, and makes the team appear to be delivering value when in fact they are making themselves more efficient.
+The pay-off for this should be increased velocity later, not the earning of velocity now.

 ## Does this story deliver user value?